 The management network and the vSAN network might be isolated from one another.
 For example, the management network might use vmk0 on physical NIC 0, while the vSAN network uses vmk2 on physical NIC 1 (separate network adapters for two distinct TCP/IP stacks).
 This configuration implies that the vSAN network has no default gateway.

-Consider a vSAN network that is stretched over two data sites on a Layer 2 broadcast domain (for example, 184.108.40.206) and the witness host is on another broadcast domain (for example, 172.30.0.0).
+You also can use static routes to communicate across networks.
+Consider a vSAN network that is stretched over two data sites on a Layer 2 broadcast domain (for example, 22.214.171.124) and the witness host is on another broadcast domain (for example, 172.30.0.0).
 If the VMkernel adapters on a data site try to connect to the vSAN network on the witness host, the connection fails because the default gateway on the ESXi host is associated with the management network.
 There is no route from the management network to the vSAN network.

 Use the esxcli network ip route command to add static routes.